Deciphering Swing Styles – The Best Component of Golf Development?

 - Professional examples like DJ, Victor Hovland or Joaquin Niemann.

 - The swinger is someone where you get the feeling that they are harmonic and in connection with the club throughout the entire swing.
-It feels like they are utilizing the complete downswing all the way to the follow through to harmonize power.
+It feels like they are utilizing the complete downswing all the way to the follow through to accelerate the speed in a non chaotic fashion..

 Summary – Deciphering Golf Swing Styles